Email FacebookTwitterMenu burgerClose thin

 Trump Tax Plan: Tax Credits That May Benefit Stay-at-Home Moms

-While the One Big Beautiful Act does not introduce a tax credit specifically for stay-at-home moms, it includes several provisions that may provide financial relief to families with a single income or a parent staying at home to care for children.
+While the One Big Beautiful Bill Act does not introduce a tax credit specifically for stay-at-home moms, it includes several provisions that may provide financial relief to families with a single income or a parent staying at home to care for children.
 The following tax credits could be relevant depending on a family’s income level, tax filing status and employment situation.

 Expanded Child Tax Credit

-The One Big Beautiful Act raises the child tax credit (CTC) to $2,200 per qualifying child for the 2025 tax year.
-The refundable portion remains capped at $1,400, indexed to inflation, which means some families with limited tax liability can still receive a partial refund.
-Starting in 2026, both the credit and refundable limit will be adjusted annually for inflation.
+The One Big Beautiful Act raises the child tax credit (CTC) to $2,200 per qualifying child for both the 2025 and 2026 tax years.
+The refundable portion is worth $1,700 in 2025 and 2026.

 To claim the credit, the taxpayer, their spouse (if filing jointly), and each qualifying child must have valid Social Security numbers.
 There are income-based phaseouts, but many families will remain eligible based on household earnings.